 Harris moved to Newcastle aged 18 to study Architecture at Northumbria University, where he combined his study with rugby for both the Falcons Academy and National League One side Tynedale RFC.

-The versatile back made his 6 Nations debut away in Cardiff in 2018, featuring consistently for the national team and playing in all four matches of Scotland's 2019 World Cup campaign in Japan.
+Qualifying to play for Scotland through his Edinburgh-born grandmother, the versatile back made his 6 Nations debut away in Cardiff in 2018, featuring consistently for the national team and playing a part in all four matches of Scotland’s 2019 World Cup campaign in Japan.

 Place of birth: Carlisle